strongswan/swidGenerator-dockerimages/README.md

-# swidGenerator-Dockerimages
+# swidGenerator-dockerimages

-This Docker-Images are used to test the strongSwan swidGenerator.
+These Docker images are used to test the strongSwan [swidGenerator](https://github.com/strongswan/swidGenerator).
-For each kind of distribution (Debian, Redhat and Archlinux) a Dockerfile created.
+For each kind of supported distribution (Debian, Fedora and Arch Linux) a Dockerfile is provided.

-To build the Dockerimage locally, please use the following command (Execution in the folder, where the Dockerfile is placed):
+To build the images locally, please use the following command (execution in the folder, where the Dockerfile is placed):

 ```
-docker build -t <Name_for_the_image>:<tag> .
+docker build -t <name_for_the_image>:<tag> .
 ```

 ## Usage
 ```
-docker run -it --rm -e "TOX_TEST_FILES=<path_to_test_file>" -e "TOXENV=<python_version> -v <local_source_folder_path>:<docker_destination_path> <image>
+docker run -it --rm -e "TOX_TEST_FILES=<path_to_test_file>" -e "TOXENV=<python_version> -v <local_source_folder_path>:/swid <image>
 ```

 ### Environment variables
 * TOX_TEST_FILES = Whitespace separated list of the files, which must be tested (e.g: test_integration.py test_swid.py)
-* TOXENV = The base Python Version for the tests.
-Possible choices: py26, py27, py33, py34, py35, py36, pypy
+* TOXENV = The base Python version for the tests.
+Possible choices: py27, py34, py35, py36, py37, pypy

 ## Startup
-If the docker-container is started without command, the init.py script starts.
+If the Docker container is started without command, the init.py script starts.

 ### Startup procedure
-* Install the swid_generator locally on the docker. (pip install -e .)
+* Install the swidGenerator in the container (pip install -e .)
-* Run the tox command for the the files passed as environment-variables and the specific python_version.
+* Run the tox command for the the files passed as environment variables and the specific Python version.

 ### Init.py